k61b/logswise-cli/README.md

 ## Features

-- **Take Notes:** Store your thoughts and ideas quickly from the CLI.
+- **📝 Take Notes:** Store your thoughts and ideas quickly from the CLI with input validation (up to 10,000 characters)
-- **Get Suggestions:** Receive helpful, context-aware suggestions based on your queries, recent notes, and profile information.
-No suggestions table is required—everything is generated dynamically.
+- **💡 Get Suggestions:** Receive helpful, context-aware suggestions based on your queries, recent notes, and profile information
-- **Chat with Assistant:** Engage in a conversation with an AI assistant, powered by your configured LLM (Ollama).
+- **🤖 Chat with Assistant:** Engage in conversation with an AI assistant, powered by your configured LLM (Ollama)
-- **Semantic Search:** Use embedding-only mode for lightning-fast note retrieval.
+- **🔍 Semantic Search:** Use embedding-only mode for lightning-fast note retrieval
+- **🔧 Health Diagnostics:** Comprehensive configuration and connectivity checking with the `doctor` command
+- **⚡ Network Resilience:** 30-second timeouts and robust error handling for all network operations
+- **📊 Progress Indicators:** Visual feedback during long-running operations
+- **🛡️ Input Validation:** Comprehensive validation for all user inputs with helpful error messages
+- **📋 Enhanced CLI:** Detailed help, examples, troubleshooting guides, and version information

 ---